frankstepanski/node-express-course/week3/readme.md

 ___

 ### Deployment

-Ok, we learned how to create an Express server, create routes, filter those routes by parameters, and serve JSON.

 Let's try to deploy what we have learned so far to the cloud. :cloud:
 This way we can share our app with the world. :earth_americas: